 - Name or date of the election for which you are requesting an absentee ballot

 - Call the County Auditor's office at (641) 421-3027 and ask an Absentee Ballot Request Form be mailed to you.
 Once you receive the request form, you must complete the form and mail or drop off the completed form at the County Auditor's office.
 Once the form is received, a ballot will be mailed to your mailing address.

 How to Return a Voted Absentee Ballot

 A voter may personally deliver or mail a voted absentee ballot to the County Auditor’s office or designate another person to do so.
 If a voter designates another person to return the ballot, the voter may require the other person to sign and give the voter a receipt.

-An absentee ballot that is physically received in the County Auditor’s office by 8:00 p.m. on Election Day is considered on time to be counted.
+An absentee ballot that is physically received in the County Auditor’s office by the time the polls close on Election Day is considered on time to be counted.

-An absentee ballot received in the County Auditor’s office between Election Day and noon the day after the election must either bear a legible postmark dated prior to Election Day or must have been electronically tracked in the U.S. Postal Service system prior to Election Day.
+An absentee ballot received in the County Auditor’s office after Election Day must bear a legible postmark dated prior to Election Day or must have been electronically tracked in the U.S. Postal Service system prior to Election Day.